 - 1. Ensure that the system has completed booting and the system image is running. - 2.
-Connect the supplied console cable (a rollover RJ-45-to-RJ-45 cable) to the console port. - 3.
-Connect the other end of the console cable to the supplied RJ-45-to-DB-25 adapter. - 4.
+Connect the supplied console cable (a rollover RJ-45 to RJ-45 cable) to the console port. - 3.
+Connect the other end of the console cable to the supplied RJ-45 to DB-25 adapter. - 4.
 Connect the RJ-45-to-DB-25 adapter to the DB-25 port on the modem. - 5.
 Initialize and configure the modem as specified in the Fabric Manager Fundamentals Configuration Guide and the NX-OS Fundamentals Configuration Guide.

-Connecting the Management Ports
+Connecting the Management Port

-The auto-sensing 10/100/1000 Mbps Ethernet management ports are located on the left side of the front panel (labeled MGMT ETH0 and MGMT ETH1), below the console port.
+The autosensing 10/100/1000 Mbps Ethernet management ports are located on the left side of the front panel (labeled MGMT ETH0 and MGMT ETH1), below the console port.
 MGMT ETH0 is the default Ethernet management port (interface mgmt0).
-This port is used for out-of-band management and data streaming to remote receivers.
+This port is used for out-of-band management of the SAN96C-6 switch and data streaming to remote receivers.

-Note: The MGMT ETH1 port is disabled in Cisco MDS NX-OS Release 8.3(1).
+Note: The MGMT ETH1 port is disabled in NX-OS Release 8.3(1).